Le-Dome-RDS/hope-bike/source code/readme.md

 This folder contains the source code for the command card and the power management card.

-Details for dwownloading softwarz are given in each cases.
+Details for dwownloading software are given in each cases.